jaegertracing/documentation/content/download/_index.md

 ## Docker images

-The following Docker images are available for the Jaeger project via the [jaegertracing](https://hub.docker.com/r/jaegertracing/) organization on [Docker Hub](https://hub.docker.com):
+The following Docker images are available for the Jaeger project via the `jaegertracing` organization on [Docker Hub](https://hub.docker.com/r/jaegertracing/) and [Quay.io](https://quay.io/organization/jaegertracing):

 {{< dockerImages >}}